What Is Online Proofing and Approval?

 Many companies distribute PDF and Image proofs via email (again, it’s not good for moving formats such as video).
 However, this method is terrible for online proofing.

-Some of the pitfalls of email for the review process are no centralization, no visibility on other reviewers comments, risk of marking up old proof versions, no way to track who has viewed the proof, and the person who sent the email has to collate all the feedback manually.
+Some of the pitfalls of using email instead of specific online proofing software for the review process, is the fact that there is no centralization, no visibility on other reviewers comments, risk of marking up old proof versions, no way to track who has viewed the proof, and the person who sent the email has to collate all the feedback manually.
 Email is not suitable for online proofing and is more likely to introduce risk and delay in your process.

 Using an online proofing tool, web designers, photographers, creative/graphic designers, and even audio/video producers can perform the proofing process in a single, shared platform in real-time.
 This allows the designers and the approving parties to easily share and receive the review file, evaluate, and collaborate in a single dashboard.